Coronavirus (COVID-19) important information.

 Yes, there will be no change to your service charge.

-Any repairs that can’t currently be completed will be undertaken at a later date.
 You can view your service charge balance and pay online using The Hub or call our customer contact centre on 0344 736 0063.

 If you are an existing customer and would like to register to use the Hub, you can do so here: www.redwing.co.uk/the-hub